shosone/consoleapp/README.md

-﻿# libconsoleapp.a
+﻿# Introduction
-The libconsoleapp.a is a C library.
-This library aim to provide general-purpose and flexible functions of the console application and to prepare for its development.
+This project aim to provide general and flexible functions of the console application and making it easy to its development.
-Currently, this library can be useful for implementing the following two functions in the console app.
+Currently, **consoleapp** provides two libraries which can be useful for implementing the following two functions in the console app.

 1. Classification and error check of options received at startup.
 2. Implementation of interactive function.

-Hereafter, the function of 1 is called **consoleapp/option**, and the function of 2 is called **consoleapp/prompt**.
+The function of 1 is provided by **liboption.a**, and the function of 2 is provided by **libprompt.a**.
-**consoleapp/option** is implemented in option.c and option.h. **consoleapp/prompt** is implemented in prompt.c and prompt.h.

-# consoleapp/option
+# Specification of liboption.a
-**consoleapp/option** makes it easy to classification and error check of options received at startup.
+**liboption.a** makes it easy to classification and error check of options received at startup.

 ## Struct reference